kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 	}
 \right].
 $$
 From here on out, it is really straight forward.
-Transpose both sides of (70) and plug (72) back into the transpose of (70) yielding
+Transpose both sides of (65) and use (67), yielding
 $$
 \left( \frac{\partial C}{\partial \textbf{b}^l} \right)^T =
 \frac{1}{M} \sum^M_{m=1}